Knowledge Graph-Based approach for Sustainable 6G End-to-End System Design: 6G END-TO-END SYSTEM DESIGN FOR THE COOPERATING MOBILE ROBOTS USE CASE

 Given the mapping between enablers and enabler KVIs, a KVI analysis is performed, the details of which are deferred to Section \ref{sec4}-\ref{sec4e}.
 At this stage, it is determined whether the set of selected enablers can satisfy the KVs determined for the use case under consideration.
 If so, then the set of selected enablers are finalized for the 6G E2E system.
 On the other hand, if the KVs are not satisfied then a round of pragmatic considerations is done.
 The pragmatic considerations step determines which of the enablers that have been removed at the graph pruning step need to be re-considered.
 Subsequently, the KVI analysis is repeated to verify the improvements and the fulfillment of the use case KVs.
 In case, even after $M$ repetitions of the pragmatic considerations and KVI analysis the KVs are not satisfied, the enabler selection process is repeated from the graph pruning step, as shown in Fig. \ref{fig:process}.
 It must be stated that, the repetition of the graph pruning step is done on the full KG with a new set of thresholds.
+To facilitate interpretation of Fig.~\ref{fig:process}, Table~\ref{tab:kg_flow_steps} summarizes the main steps of the KG-based methodology and their underlying rationale.